 Fungi is an organism that is similar to plants.
 However, they can’t perform photosynthesis like plants do.
 Fungal infections are called Mycosis in medical terms.

-If the infection is internal, then chances are it is due to food.
+If the infection is internal, it is likely due to food.
 If the cherry shrimp is healthy, then its immune system should be able to fight the fungal spores.
 On the other hand, a weak shrimp can even die due to internal fungal infections.
 Internal Fungal Infections are very hard to diagnose and require a microscope.

 On the other hand, external fungal infections are clearly visible to the naked eye.
 These infections are called external or superficial mycosis.
 The most common culprits for external mycosis are Saprolegnia or Achlya.
-The symptom can be fluffy whitish cotton growths from the head or abdomen area of the cherry shrimps.
+The symptom can be fluffy, whitish cotton growths on the head or abdomen of cherry shrimp.

 As healthy shrimps can fight of the fungal infections, it is mostly seen in shrimps that are weak or after it has just molted.
 Molting is a very hard physiological process for cherry shrimps and they can get very weak after each molting.
 So, after every molting, cherry shrimps can get infected with fungal diseases and fail to fight it off.